 Why did I bring this up?
 BECAUSE THE VISUALS ARE A FUCKING DISGRACE!!!

-Boring background designs, shitty characters designs mixed pathetic animation, camera directing, still frames and lots of budget cuts that rival episode 4 of Tokyo Ghoul Root A.
+Boring background designs, shitty characters designs mixed with pathetic animation, camera directing, still frames and lots of budget cuts that rival episode 4 of Tokyo Ghoul Root A.

 It’s like this show was originally meant to be a Hentai but some dumbass from studio Seven decided to censor most the sexual acts visually and decided to add a plot that is contrived as hell.